The ideas behind this applet are outlined in a paper submitted to Diagrams 2010.

 By default the label in each zone is the population.
 You can create an unlabelled diagram by choosing the 'No Labels' option.
 The display of the curves and shading can be altered by the 'Colour', 'Shading' and 'Dashed' options.

-Diagrams 2010 At the moment the only way to use this diagram is to take a screen shot
+At the moment the only way to use this diagram is to take a screen shot ('Print Screen' key in Windows) and paste the bitmap into a document.

-project has developed further tools of this sort.
-The use of the results of this applet is free for research and non profit
+The use of the results of this applet is free for research and non profit use.

 Peter Rodgers, University of Kent, UK; Jean Flower, Autodesk; Gem Stapleton and John Howse, University of Brighton, UK